Anne-Marie Colchen: Basketball

-Although Colchen's high jump and basketball career coincided, it look her a little longer to reach the same heights in basketball.
+Although Colchen's high jump and basketball careers coincided, it took her a little longer to reach the same heights in basketball.
 Playing as a centre, she made her international debut for the French basketball team in February 1946, appearing against Belgium.
 In her first major tournament appearance at the 1950 FIBA European Women's Basketball Championship she was France's leading points scorer in two of their group games and two games in the final group stage (amassing 25 against Italy) in their last game.
 The team finished fourth overall, with Colchen averaging 14.5 points per game.
 At 87 in total, she was the tournament's leader on points.
 She returned for the 1952 European Championship but played a smaller role, appearing in only two games, but still being the team's third-highest scorer.
 France finished seventh that year.

 Colchen reached the peak of her basketball career at the 1953 FIBA World Championship for Women.
 It was the first time that a world tournament for women had been held.
-Colchen was by far and away the leading points scorer at the competition having a points per game average of 19.2 and a total of 115 points (over thirty more than the next best, Onésima Reyes of Chile).
+Colchen was by far and away the leading points scorer at the competition, having a points per game average of 19.2 and a total of 115 points (over thirty more than the next best, Onésima Reyes of Chile).
 She was France's leading scorer in four of their six games.
 A loss to Chile in the final round meant the French women came third overall, taking the bronze medal behind the host nation and the American winners.

 She made two more appearances at the European Championships after her world medal.
 The 1954 event saw France beat Austria and Italy to qualify for the final round, but they performed poorly once there, losing all five games to bottom the group in sixth.
 She returned to the squad for the 1956 edition and was France's top scorer in the first game (a loss to Hungary).
 Strong performances by Édith Tavert-Kloechner led France to wins over Germany and Romania.
 The pair again led the scoring for France in the semi-round, but heavy losses to Bulgaria and the hosts Czechoslovakia saw them eliminated from the tournament.
-Over the course of her international basketball career, she earned 66 selections, scored 455 points and managed a record high of 30 points in a single game.
+Over the course of her international basketball career, she earned 66 selections, scored 455 points, and managed a record high of 30 points in a single game.
 Her last international game was against Austria at the 1956 European Championships.